haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 #### Dynamic
 When none of the static PVs the administrator created matches a user's `PersistentVolumeClaim`, the cluster may try to dynamically provision a volume specially for the PVC.
-This provisioning is based on `StorageClasses`: the PVC must request a [storage class](/docs/concepts/storage/storage-classes/) and the administrator must have created and configured that class in order for dynamic provisioning to occur.
-Claims that request the class `""` effectively disable dynamic provisioning for themselves.
+This provisioning is based on `StorageClasses`: <span style="color:red"> the PVC must request a [storage class](/docs/concepts/storage/storage-classes/) and the administrator must have created and configured that class in order for dynamic provisioning to occur.
+Claims that request the class `""` effectively disable dynamic provisioning for themselves. </span>

 To enable dynamic storage provisioning based on storage class, the cluster administrator needs to enable the `DefaultStorageClass` [admission controller](/docs/admin/admission-controllers/#defaultstorageclass)